Guide to Sensory Appreciation of Honey

 Authenticity: What You Can and Cannot See

 No sensory evaluation can confirm authenticity or floral origin.
-Laboratory analysis is required for certainty.
+Pollen identification and density within the honey or laboratory analysis is required for certainty.
 Sensory work helps you describe the honey accurately, not authenticate it.

 Not Determinable by Sight or Smell